 As important as that sounds, for some strange reason our professor always left that question unanswered.
-He wanted to leave the answer to our own device, which frustrated the hell out of me.
+He wanted to leave the answer to our own device, which frustrated the hell out of me to say the least.

 Either way, my exposure to environmentalism at this point has already led me to the realisation that "we've got some serious problems in this world".
 Those problems, while seemingly foreign before, was getting more and more relevant to me.

-With a background now rooted in science, I then went on to university to pursue another field of science: mathematics.
-There, we played around different ways of deducing a whole field of knowledge from the ground up, using nothing but basic premises and deductive logic.
+With a background now rooted in science, I then went on to university to pursue another field that is very much at the root of science: mathematics.
+There, we played around with theories and the different ways of deducing a whole field of knowledge from the ground up — using nothing but basic premises and deductive logic.

 After university, I began to dabble a bit in the world of social justice.
-I'd become a donor to Médecins Sans Frontières, and engage in some NGO work researching overseas questionable practices perpetrated by North-American mining companies.
+I'd become a supporter of Médecins Sans Frontières, while engaging in some NGO work researching about questionable mining practices perpetrated by multinational companies.

-At any rate, it'd seem that everything was paving the way of me becoming an activist.
-I began to see that "we've got some serious problems in this world" doesn't only apply to the environment, but many other areas of our system as well.
+At any rate, it'd seem that everything was paving the way for me to become a social activist.
+I'd begin to see that "we've got some serious problems in this world" doesn't only apply to the environment — but to many other areas of our system as well.

-In my early twenties though, I started to experience a series of health issues.
-From extreme myopia, hair loss, dental problems to heart problems, psoriasis and hand tremor, it was truly the lowest point of my life.
+However, in my early twenties, I also started to experience a series of health issues.
+From extreme myopia, hair loss, dental problems to heart problems, psoriasis and hand tremor — it was truly the lowest point of my life.